 Career Overview

-Construction estimators analyse costs and prepare estimates on civil engineering, architectural, structural, electrical and mechanical construction projects.
-They are employed by residential, commercial and industrial construction companies and by major electrical, mechanical and trade contractors, or they may be self-employed.
-People in this occupation:
+They work for residential, commercial and industrial construction companies and major electrical, mechanical and trade contractors, or they may be self-employed.

 Job Titles